Tea23/arch-gog/README.md

-#Arch Linux PKGBUILDs for GOG games
+#Arch Linux PKGBUILDs for GOG.com games
 These PKGBUILDs are provided for people who want a quick and dirty way to install their GOGs on Arch Linux.

 ##Usage